sirrice/sirrice.github.io/tasks.md

+---
+layout: page
+---

 # Research Projects

-The following are example projects for prospective undergraduate and masters students.
+The following are example projects for prospective **undergraduate and masters** students.
 Concrete projects are well-defined and a good place to start, while open-ended projects are good candidates for research theses.

-Prospective students should read the relevant papers before contacting Professor Wu.
+Alternatively, prospective students are welcome to read some recent papers from the lab and suggest extensions or applications as projects as well.

+Open-ended projects are trickier and meant as research projects.
+Research projects demand the ability to look for answers to your questions.
+So, before condacting the professor, read the papers and formulate a high level plan for how to tackle the problem.

 <!--finish robert's sql stepper/debugger demo-->